English 102 and English 114: Composition II

 Students taking ENG 102H are granted permission through the Honors Program and are registered in separate sections.
 While the general course outcomes are the same, instructors must abide by four additional requirements:

 - Honors students are required to present their work in multiple media, both oral and written.
 To that end, students will participate in a research symposium at the end of the semester for which they must prepare either a poster or digital presentation (such as PowerPoint or Prezi).
-For assistance with posters and digital formats, please see Amy Shannon at the Knowledge Center and/or the KC's page of poster templates and tips.
+For assistance with posters and digital formats, please see the Knowledge Center and for poster templates and tips.

 - In order to properly engage with academic discourse communities, final research papers much employ correct MLA or APA citation style.